Hybrid Attention Model Using Feature Decomposition and Knowledge Distillation for Glucose Forecasting: Introduction

 \section{Introduction}

-Gluecose control (i.e., maintaining blood glucose within a normal range such as 70--180 mg/dL) is not only central to managing diabetes but is also important in preventing cardiovascular disease, stroke, and cancer.
+Glucose control (i.e., maintaining blood glucose within a normal range such as 70--180 mg/dL) is not only central to managing diabetes but also important in preventing cardiovascular disease, stroke, and cancer.
 Additionally, glucose control has been shown to be effective in losing weight, optimizing mental health, suppressing food cravings, and improving sleep.
 Sensor technologies that can monitor a person's blood glucose levels can play a crucial role in glucose control.
-Until recently, the utility of continuous glucose monitoring was solely limited to patients with diabetes.
-However, continuous glucose monitoring is rapidly becoming pervasive, with continuous glucose monitors (CGMs) becoming available to the general public as over-the-counter commodities.
-This development has created enormous opportunities to improve health and wellness and to prevent the various physical and mental health problems that arise from poor glucose control.
-In recent years, to address these issues, as part of remote health monitoring and human-centered IoT applications, continuous glucose monitoring (CGM) has emerged as a popular and increasingly accessible method for managing diabetes~\cite{rokni2016plug,soumma2024ssl}.
+Until recently, the use of continuous glucose monitoring (CGM) was largely confined to individuals with diabetes and was primarily prescribed for clinical disease management.
+However, CGM technologies are rapidly becoming more accessible, with several devices now available directly to consumers as over-the-counter products.
+This increased availability has expanded the potential role of CGMs beyond traditional diabetes care to broader applications in health monitoring, lifestyle optimization, and early risk detection related to impaired glucose regulation.
+As part of the broader ecosystem of remote health monitoring and human-centered IoT systems, CGM has emerged as a practical and increasingly scalable modality for continuous metabolic assessment and personalized disease management~\cite{rokni2016plug,soumma2024ssl}.
+These advances create new opportunities for data-driven behavioral and clinical interventions aimed at improving glycemic control and reducing the risk of downstream physical and mental health complications associated with dysglycemia.